mattmcspirit/azurestack/README.md

 ```

 **Please Note**
-* For the -azureDirectoryTenantName, You can use your "domain.onmicrosoft.com" tenant name, or if you are using a custom domain name in Azure AD, such as contoso.com, you can also use that
+* For the **-azureDirectoryTenantName**, You can use your "domain.onmicrosoft.com" tenant name, or if you are using a custom domain name in Azure AD, such as contoso.com, you can also use that
-* For the -downloadPath, ensure the folder exists, and you have enough space to hold up to 40GB of files
+* For the **-downloadPath**, ensure the folder exists, and you have enough space to hold up to 40GB of files
-* -ISOPath should point to the Windows Server 2016 Evaluation media that you downloaded with your ASDK files
+* **-ISOPath** should point to the Windows Server 2016 Evaluation media that you downloaded with your ASDK files
-* -azureStackAdminPwd is the password you used when deploying your ASDK
+* **-azureStackAdminPwd** is the password you used when deploying your ASDK
+* **-VMpwd** is the password assigned to all VMs created by the script. **Important** - it needs to be a strong password, with at least 1 upper, lower and special character, minimum of 8 characters long
+* **-azureAdUsername** and **-azureAdPwd** are the *Service Administrator* credentials you used when you deployed your ASDK host (in Azure AD connected mode)
-* Use the -registerASDK flag to instruct the script to register your ASDK to Azure
+* Use the **-registerASDK** flag to instruct the script to register your ASDK to Azure
-* Use the -useAzureCredsForRegistration flag if you want to use the same Azure AD credentials to register the ASDK, as you did when deploying the ASDK
+* Use the **-useAzureCredsForRegistration** flag if you want to use the same *Service Administrator* Azure AD credentials to register the ASDK, as you did when deploying the ASDK
 * If you specify -registerASDK but forget to use -useAzureCredsForRegistration, you will be prompted for alternative credentials

 **Scenario 2** - Using Azure AD for authentication.
 You wish to register the ASDK to Azure as part of the automated process.
 For registration, you wish to use a different set of Azure AD credentials from the set you used when you deployed your ASDK: